flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 to coordinate browsers, HTTP servers, and databases.
 It had to convey user input to a database, and also retrieve and render database records for display by the user interface, via HTTP requests and responses.

-HTTP requests would get dispatched to a Controller, which was responsible for interacting with a database and making data available to a View, which would render HTML that could be sent back to the browser.
+There is no obvious or objectively correct way to coordinate these resources.
+In Rails, HTTP requests would get dispatched to a Controller, which was responsible for interacting with a database and making data available to a View, which would render HTML that could be sent back to the browser.

 You don't _have_ to coordinate web app resources using the MVC approach Rails uses, but you do have to coordinate these resources